lucasjellema/slide-viewer/README.md

 - Keyboard navigation (Left/Right arrow keys)
 - Responsive design that adapts to different screen sizes
 - Slide counter showing current position
+- Collapsible slide navigator with thumbnails and large previews
 - Admin mode with annotation capabilities
 - Rich text annotations with HTML support
 - Interactive tooltips that can be hovered and explored